Large deviation principle in one-dimensional dynamics: Introduction

 In recent years there have been considerable efforts to extend these results beyond the uniformly hyperbolic setting.
 All previous results we are aware of are restricted to maps satisfying a weak form of hyperbolicity, see for example~\cite{ChuTak12,ChuTak14,ComRiv11,Gri93,KelNow92,Li16,MelNic08,PrzRiv11,ReyYou08} and references therein.
-The only ones establishing a full LDPs are~\cite{ChuTak12} and~\cite[Theorem~B]{ChuTak14}, for a set of positive measure of quadratic maps satisfying the Collet-Eckmann condition~\cite{ColEck83}.
+The only ones establishing a full LDP are~\cite{ChuTak12} and~\cite[Theorem~B]{ChuTak14}, for a set of positive measure of quadratic maps satisfying the Collet-Eckmann condition~\cite{ColEck83}.
 See also~\cite{ComRiv11,Gri93,Li16} for full LDPs for maps satisfying a weak form of hyperbolicity, in which the empirical measures are weighted with respect to an equilibrium state of a H{\"o}lder continuous potential.
 In spite of the relative incompleteness of the theory, there was a belief among experts that the LDP holds under weaker assumptions.

-In this paper we show that for a sufficiently regular interval map, the LDP holds even for maps having no physical measure, like the quadratic maps found by Hofbauer \& Keller in~\cite[Theorem~5]{HofKel90}.
-This leads to a somewhat paradoxical phenomenon: \emph{averaged statistics hold, even for some systems without average asymptotics.} More precisely, we study smooth interval maps with only non-flat critical points.
+In this paper we study smooth interval maps with only non-flat critical points.
 The presence of critical points is a severe obstruction to uniform hyperbolicity.
 We establish a full level-2 LDP for every such map that is topologically exact.
 In particular, the LDP holds for every non-renormalizable quadratic map.
+Notably, this includes maps having no physical measure, like the quadratic maps found by Hofbauer \& Keller in~\cite{HofKel90,HofKel95}.
+Notice that the formulation of the LDP \cite{DonVar75} does not {\it a priori} assume the strong law of large numbers or the existence of a physical measure.

 We now proceed to describe our main results in more detail.